zeroknowledgediscovery/emergenet/qnet_predictions/README.md

 # Seasonal Dominant Strain and Qnet Predictions

+## WHO vs. Qnet Predictions
+   - See this [link](https://www.fludb.org/brc/vaccineRecommend.spg?decorator=influenza#:~:text=From%20these%20data%2C%20the%20WHO,recommendation%20are%20also%20usually%20suggested.) for WHO recommendations and this [link](https://platform.epicov.org/epi3/frontend#507f8c) to search the sequences
+   - Compute edit distance between dominant strain and WHO prediction, Qnet prediction for each flu season
+   - Tables 4 - 15 in the paper

 ## Dominant Strain
 To compute dominant strain for the **YEAR1 - YEAR2** flu season:
 1. Download GISAID amino acid data with the following filters: